 she would wait for them to pass a test

-would then, she decide to be a part of it.
+then, would decide to be a part of it.

-one said of a physician at the king’s court
+one said of a physician with the king

-might help her to tide over her such illness.
+might help her to tide over her state.

-A journey to the palace place was too far
+A journey to the palace was too far

-a young lad, i was to carry the message
+a lad I was, to carry the message

-I went to the king’s court and with difficulty
+I went to the court and with difficulty

 manage to get his consent, for the call

-but he asked for a big fee, which I doubted
+but he asked a fee, which I doubted

 just as She had blessed him with Her.